-So it’s worth asking in advance if the company can offer advice based on your size and needs, if you can try one in a store, and if they have a returns policy in case it turns out not to be what you hoped for.
+So it’s worth asking in advance if the company can offer advice based on your size and needs.
+And if you can try one in a store or they have a returns policy if you’re not happy with the topper.

 At the opposite end of the material spectrum is the natural material of wool.
 It can be fairly expensive too, but there are some good reasons for this.

 - It’s a naturally soft and comfortable material.